ajdickinson/EC-421--Fall-2020/lab_04/lab04.md

 From wikipedia:

 *A for-loop has two parts: a header specifying the iteration, and a body which is executed once per iteration*

+How do I use for loops in everyday tasks?
+Let say I need to do some task that simple/tedious but I need to do it 1000 times.
+For example:

+*Let's say I want to find the average between each observation (row) and the two observations (rows) above and below   and save it to a new variable.
+One way I can do this is to manual code for each row and use Ctrl + C and Ctrl + V 1000 times.
+Or I can just write a loop that will iterate down all rows and do it in a fraction of the time.*

+Writing a loop will save you hours.
+They will be your best friend, this is an important thing to learn.
+Not just for R, but for all coding languages.
+However, they can be hard to write if you have never done it before.

 Here is an example of how to write a basic for loop: